 Discussion began concerning expanding the role or mission of the group.
 Beyond being an advocacy group, it was felt that the group could work more proactively to increase the awareness of our collections in the community by hosting workshops and speakers.
 The members felt that formalizing the group as a Chapter of the AAO would provide us with the support and structure needed to move the group forward.

 In the fall of 2012, the Durham Region Area Archivist Group formally became the newest chapter of the AAO.
 The group holds an annual event to celebrate Archives Awareness Week in April, as well as a Christmas Social.
-The upcoming year, 2014, is very exciting for the group as we are hosting our very first AAO Conference.

 |Charles Taws, Clarington Museums and Archives||Vice-chair|